pragatiatgit2529/Drum-Kit/README.md

 # Drum-Kit
-using HTML, CSS, and JavaScript
+using HTML, CSS,JavaScript, and JQuery